30 Absolute Best Books To Read After A Breakup

 16. The Body Keeps the Score, By Bessel Van Der Kolk

-Just a heads-up: the book is at times technical, but nothing a seasoned reader of my blog can’t understand.
-If you’ve been reading my articles on trauma and pain, you’ll be just fine with this book.
+Just a heads-up: the book is a bit abstract and technical at times, but nothing a seasoned reader of my blog can’t understand.
+If you’ve been reading my articles on trauma or resilience, you’ll be just fine with this book.

 Notable Quote: